 I recently interviewed the study's lead author, Dr. Sarah Coyne, to learn more about her findings.
 Dr. Coyne is a professor in the School of Family Life at Brigham Young University, where her research focuses on media, childhood and adolescence, body image, and family life.
 A regular speaker on media use to teens and their parents, Dr. Coyne is also the creator of a video series on positive social media use.

-Continue reading the entire piece here at the Institute for Family Studies
+This piece originally appeared at the Institute for Family Studies

 ______________________